 Mention your full name:

-The person you are sending the condolences to might have other acquaintances bearing the same name as yours.
+The person you are sending the condolences to might has other acquaintances bearing the same name as yours.
 Hence, always write your full name.

 Some informal etiquette:

 If you’re very familiar with the person you are sending your condolence to, here’s what you can do more to make them feel better.